altunenes/sorceress/docs/explanations of illusions.md

-## 22-sorcerer.colorgrids
+## 22-colorgrids

 ![colorgrids](./assets/final.png)

 If you look closely enough you will see the original image is black and white.
 However, via colorful stripes your brain into seeing a color image.
 Basically, our brain is trying to fill the gaps between the stripes and it gives us an overall impression of what's there.
-Basically, you can call the function like this:
+You can call the function like this:

 ```
 sorceress.colorgrids("inputfolder/test.jpg","grids",frequency=24)